Antisemitism in South Africa: Apartheid era

 The 1956 Treason Trial saw Nelson Mandela along with a group of mostly Jewish men and women, arrested for treason.
 This resulted in accusations of a Jewish conspiracy to overthrow the white government and a plot involving communism.
 The group of Jews included Joe Slovo, Ruth First, Ben Turok, Leon Levy and Lionel Bernstein.
 They escaped conviction only to face another trial in 1960 known as the Rivonia Trial.
 This larger trial included the Zionist Arthur Goldreich, Denis Goldberg, Harold Wolpe, James Kantor and Lionel Bernstein.

 During the 1960s, Sir Oswald Mosley, the British fascist leader, was a frequent visitor to South Africa, where he was received by the Prime Minister and other members of the Cabinet.
 At one time Mosley had two functioning branches of his organisation in South Africa, and one of his supporters, Derek Alexander, was stationed in Johannesburg as his main agent.

 Upon Verwoerd's assassination in 1966, BJ Vorster was elected by the National Party to replace him.
 Vorster had been a supporter of Hitler during WWII; his policy towards Jews in his own country, however, was ambivalent.

 The 1980s saw the rise of far-right neo-Nazi groups such as the Afrikaner Weerstandsbeweging under Eugene Terreblanche.
 The AWB modeled itself after Hitler's National Socialist Party replete with fascist regalia and an emblem resembling the swastika.

 There were numerous similarities between the laws passed by the Nazis against German Jews and the laws passed by the Afrikaner Nationalists against the Blacks.
-The scholar Mzimela Sipo Elijah observed similarities in theology between the "role of the Deutsche Christen and the Dutch Reformed Church, on the one hand, and that of the Confessing Church and the English-speaking Churches on the other".
+The scholar Sipo Elijah Mzimela observed similarities in theology between the "role of the Deutsche Christen and the Dutch Reformed Church, on the one hand, and that of the Confessing Church and the English-speaking Churches on the other".
 This is known as the "apartheid heresy" controversy which became important in the struggle against institutional racism in South Africa.